What are National Nature Reserves?

 All NNRs are home to nationally or internationally important species and habitats.

 The reserves must be well managed for wildlife.
 They are also managed so that people can enjoy these special places.
-For example, visitor centres and trails are designed so that you can visit and explore without disturbing the habitats or wildlife.
+For example, visitor centres and trails are designed so that you can visit and explore while minimizing disturbance to the habitats or wildlife.

 Why have National Nature Reserves?